What is an Arm Lift Surgery?

 You are a good candidate for an arm lift surgery if:

-• You are a Non-smoker or can abstain from smoking for at least three weeks before and after the surgery
+- You are a non-smoker or can refrain from smoking for at least three weeks prior to and after surgery.

-• You are willing to keep up with a healthy lifestyle to keep the results of your procedure last long.
+- You are committed to maintaining a healthy lifestyle to sustain the long-lasting results of the procedure.

 The Procedure

-Brachioplasty surgery typically performed under intravenous sedation or general anesthesia depending on your health conditions and extent of the surgery.
-It takes one to two hours to complete.
+Brachioplasty is typically performed under intravenous sedation or general anesthesia, contingent upon your health status and the extent of the surgery.
+The procedure generally takes one to two hours.

-When there is good skin tone or minimal skin sagging, fat deposits can be reduced by liposuction without the need for long incisions.
-However, when the skin has lost its elasticity like other Body Contouring surgeries the excess skin needs to be removed through long incisions that leave a scar behind.
-The shape and extent of the scar depend on your surgeon’s preference and the method employed for the procedure.
-There are three types of arm lifting procedures:
+In cases of good skin tone or minimal sagging, liposuction can eliminate fat deposits without necessitating extensive incisions.
+However, when skin elasticity is compromised, as in other body contouring procedures, excess skin must be removed through longer incisions that leave behind scars.
+The shape and extent of the scar are determined by the surgeon's approach and the chosen method.
+Three primary types of arm lifting procedures exist:

-Arm lift procedures are usually combined with liposuction for extra toning.
+Arm lift surgeries are frequently combined with liposuction to achieve enhanced toning.

 Recovery

-After your surgery, an elastic bandage or compression garment may be recommended for several weeks to reduce swelling and to provide support for your arms during the healing process.
-A thin short tube may be placed under the main incision to remove extra fluid from the wound.
-The healing process may take seven to ten days.
-You should refrain from arm exercises and heavy lifting for at least 6 weeks.
+Following the surgery, an elastic bandage or compression garment might be recommended for several weeks to minimize swelling and provide support during the healing process.
+A small tube might be inserted under the main incision to drain excess fluid.
+The recovery period typically spans seven to ten days.
+For at least six weeks, it's important to avoid arm exercises and heavy lifting.

-The results of arm lift surgery are visible almost immediately.
-However, the swellings must subside before the true final results are achieved.
-Scars are permanent but should fade and flatten anywhere from three months to one year after surgery.
+While the initial results of arm lift surgery are visible almost immediately, swelling needs to subside before the final outcomes become apparent.
+Scars, though permanent, should gradually fade and flatten within three months to a year post-surgery.
+Read More: Brachioplasty Recovery

 Possible complications